iotaledger/stronghold.rs/engine/communication/README.md

 ` cargo run`

 optional arguments:
-- `--port <port>` to set a port that this peer listens to within the same network, default is 16384
+- `--port <port>` to set a port that this peer listens to within the same network, default is randomly assigned by the OS
 - `--mailbox <mailbox-multiaddress> <mailbox-peerid>` to connect to a mailbox, the arguments should be entered within string quotes.

 ## command line interface